storageos/storageos.github.io/_docs/manage/features/high-availability.md

   To ensure there are always two copies of the data, use `hard` mode with a single replica, or use two replicas with `soft` mode.

-* *hard* is a mode where any loss in desired replicas count will mark the volume as unavailable and any reads or writes will fail.
+* *hard*: if the number of replicas falls below that set in `storageos.com/replicas`, mark the volume as unavailable.
+Any reads or writes will fail.

-* *alwayson* is a mode where as long as any copy of the volume is available the volume will be usable.
+* *alwayson*: as long as any copy of the volume is available, the volume will be usable.

 You can select failure mode using labels: